 Eating a yogurt and pistachio ice cream with Roberto in Florence, August 2015

-I can’t pick one!!
-Roasted artichokes, shrimp risotto, stuffed aubergine, pistachio ice cream, almonds, plump summer figs, mango, asparagus.. so many.
-Drink wise I am actually really satisfied with a cold glass of still water.
-I had the best water from a fountain in Olympia in Greece a few years ago.
+I can’t pick one!!!
+Roasted artichokes, shrimp risotto, stuffed aubergine, pistachio ice cream, asparagus, cold watermelon, salty black olives, every berry ever.. so many.
+Drink wise – a boring choice, I know – freezing cold still water.
 I stopped drinking alcohol last year.

 Your favorite names

-Italian: Edoardo, Matilde, Sofia, Stefano, Giacomo, Clementina, Vittoria/o
+Italian: Edoardo, Matilde, Sofia, Stefano, Giacomo, Clementina, Vittoria/o, Margherita

 What I hate the most